Elizabeth Bowen: Legacy

 In 1977, Victoria Glendinning published the first biography of Elizabeth Bowen.
 In 2009, Glendinning published Love's Civil War, a compilation of letters Bowen wrote to Charles Ritche during their relationship, and excerpts from Ritchie's diary.
 In 2012, English Heritage marked Bowen's Regent's Park home at Clarence Terrace with a blue plaque.
 Another blue plaque was unveiled 19 October 2014 to mark Bowen's residence at the Coach House, The Croft, Headington, from 1925 to 1935.

 Fiction

 Bowen was interested in "life with the lid on and what happens when the lid comes off", in the innocence of orderly life, and in the eventual, irrepressible forces that transform experience.
 Bowen also examined the betrayal and secrets that lie beneath a veneer of respectability.
 The style of her works is highly wrought and owes much to literary modernism.

 She was an admirer of film and influenced by the filmmaking techniques of her day.
 The locations in which Bowen's works are set often bear heavily on the psychology of the characters and on the plots.
 Bowen's war novel The Heat of the Day (1949) is considered one of the quintessential depictions of London's atmosphere during the bombing raids of World War II.

-She was also a notable writer of ghost stories.
-Supernatural fiction writer Robert Aickman considered Elizabeth Bowen to be "the most distinguished living practitioner" of ghost stories.
-He included her tale "The Demon Lover" in his anthology The Second Fontana Book of Great Ghost Stories.